Zadar had ceased to be a fortress on December 14th, 1868 by the decree of the Emperor Franz Joseph I of Austria.

 Once the largest city-fortress in the entire Republic of Venice, Zadar had ceased to be a fortress on December 14th, 1868 by the decree of the Emperor Franz Joseph I of Austria.
 Four years later, on February 24th, 1873, a contract for the demolition of the south-western city fortifications was signed.
 On the same day December 14th, 1868, the famous Land Gate stayed opened through the night for the first time.
 About sixty years later, in 1929, the canal among the impressive city walls in Foša Harbour was backfilled and the walkway around this harbour of fabulous beauty was added ten years later.

-On the year 2017 Zadar defensive system was inaugurated into the UNESCO World Heritage list.
+In 2017, Zadar defensive system was inaugurated into the UNESCO World Heritage list.

 Defensive system of Zadar was a neuralgic place for the defence of the sea routes between Venezia and Corfù, but was also the main administrative centre of the “Stato da Mar”.